 We had a ball at Copperfields, another of Northern California’s “indie chains” — independent bookstores with a handful of outposts that seem to thrive.
 Copperfield’s Santa Rosa, one of the largest, hosted me for a discussion of family function and dysfunction in fiction, with fellow She Writes Press author Betsy Graziani Fasbinder (Fire & Water)

 Diesel Brentwood is my local independent bookstore, and I was honored to have my official Launch Party there.
-Located in the Brentwood Country Mart, Diesel’s friendly and welcoming staff will find you whatever you need, then you can get a coffee or a tasty lunch and sit in the courtyard by the fireplace enjoying your new purchase.
+Located in the Brentwood Country Mart, Diesel’s friendly and welcoming staff will find you whatever you need, before you settle down with a coffee and tasty treat in the courtyard by the fireplace enjoying your new purchase.

 Green Apple Books on the Park San Francisco, CA